yuliadm/mixComp/paper.md

 ![3-component poisson mixture](figures/poisRMix.png)

-The third object class shown in Table 1, called `datMix`, represents the data vector $\mathbf{X}$ based on which the mixture complexity should be estimated.
-These objects are key, as every procedure estimating the order of a mixture takes a `datMix` object as input.
+The third object class in Table 1, `datMix`, represents the data vector $\mathbf{X}$ based on which the mixture complexity should be estimated and is used as input to every procedure estimating the mixture order.
 Apart from $\mathbf{X}$, it contains other 'static' information needed for the estimation procedure in contrast to 'tuning parameters' which can be changed with every function call.
 An overview of which 'static' attributes need to be supplied for each complexity estimation routine is given in Table 2.

 #### Table 2: Inputs needed for different functions contained in mixComp
 | `R function`            |`dist`|`discrete`|`theta.bound.list`|  `MLE.function` | `Hankel.method` | `Hankel.function` |